A.J. Green Could See His Franchise Tag Pulled Off The Table, Analyst Says

 The NFL insider wrote on Thursday that he thinks team owner Mike Brown might see a way to save some cash by pulling back Green’s franchise tag offer.
 Because the receiver hasn’t signed the offer, it’s within the rules for the Bengals to do so.

-Florio said Cincy can save themselves about $18 million by getting rid of Green about seven months earlier than they will likely lose him anyway.
+Florio said Cincinnati can save themselves about $18 million by getting rid of Green about seven months earlier than they would likely lose him anyway.
 The analyst added the Brown doesn’t have to lose Green with nothing in return.

 One option is pulling back the tender.
 They could also trade Green and get money, draft picks, or a player more interested in playing for them in 2020 and beyond.